araujorayza/CNMAC2023/README.md

 [**Status:** Archive (code is provided as-is, no updates expected)]: #
-# CNMAC2023
+# CNMAC2023 - branch tcam

-This repo contains the code for implementing example 3.1 of paper [*Invariance Principle and the Asymptotic Behavior of T-S Fuzzy Systems*](CNMAC_2023_Fuzzy.pdf).
+This repo contains the code for testing the drone application using LMIs defined in paper [*Invariance Principle and the Asymptotic Behavior of T-S Fuzzy Systems*](CNMAC_2023_Fuzzy.pdf).

 ## Contents